Hannover96/starter/content/publication/SVGD_geometry/index.md

 publication: In *Source Themes Conference*
 publication_short: In *STC*

-abstract: Bayesian inference problems require sampling or approximating high-dimensional probability distributions.
-The focus of this paper is on the recently introduced Stein variational gradient descent methodology, a class of algorithms that rely on iterated steepest descent steps with respect to a reproducing kernel Hilbert space norm.
-This construction leads to interacting particle systems, the mean-field limit of which is a gradient flow on the space of probability distributions equipped with a certain geometrical structure.
-We leverage this viewpoint to shed some light on the convergence properties of the algorithm, in particular addressing the problem of choosing a suitable positive definite kernel function.
-Our analysis leads us to considering certain nondifferentiable kernels with adjusted tails.
-We demonstrate significant performs gains of these in various numerical experiments.
+abstract: Stein variational gradient descent (SVGD) refers to a class of methods for Bayesian inference based on interacting particle systems.
+In this paper, we consider the originally proposed deterministic, each of which representing one of the two main paradigms in Bayesian computational statistics$:$ *variational inference* and *Markov chain Monte Carlo*.
+As it turns out, these are tightly linked through a correspondence between gradient flow structures and large-deviation principles rooted in statistical physics.
+To expose this relationship, we develop the cotangent space construction for the Stein geometry, prove its basic properties, and determine the large-deviation functional governing the many-particle limit for the empirical measure.
+Moreover, we identify the *Stein-Fisher information* (or *kernelised Stein discrepancy*) as its leading order contribution in the long-time and many-particle regime in the sense of $\Gamma$-convergence, shedding some light on the  finite-particle properties of SVGD.
+Finally, we establish a comparison principle between the Stein-Fisher information and RKHS-norms that might be of independent interest.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.